scottspace/scottspace.github.io/aboutme.md

 nasa
-sketched an architecture to explore solar bodies, starting with the earth, then practicing on our moon, before venturing to mars, europa, asteroids and more.  i'm excited to be part of that at google!
+sketched an architecture to explore solar bodies, starting with the earth, then the moon (again), before venturing to mars, europa, and asteroids.  i'm excited to be part of that at google!

 the apollo mission relied on telemetry and humans.  artificial intelligece (ai)